AaltoSciComp/scicomp-docs/training/scip/summer-kickstart.rst

 ==================================
-Jun 2020 / Triton Summer Kickstart
+Jun 2020 / FGCI Summer Kickstart
 ==================================

 Part of the :doc:`Scientific Computing in Practice </training/scip/index>`